 Quick and easy dinner dishes like this Chicken Alfredo recipe are the ones I rely on those nights where I’ve had a busy day, but want to put something tasty on the table for family dinner.
 It’s dishes like these that are staples in my house when it comes to mid week dinner planning.

 What’s more is that there are no fancy ingredients in my Easy Chicken Alfredo recipe.
 It’s made using simple, inexpensive ingredients that most of us will have in our larder.
+I’ve also found a delicious dairy free alfredo sauce for those of you who need to eliminate the dairy.

 My children are of Italian Heritage.
 Their great grandfather immigrated from Italy, and arrived at Ellis Island just a few decades ago.
 The remainder of the family remains in Italy to this day.
 Their grandfather lived with us for a while many years ago, and he really enjoyed having pasta dishes as often as possible.
 He would frequently give me Italian themed cookbooks (and let me know which recipes were as close as possible to authentic dishes ).